karenyong/Getting-and-Cleaning-Data/README.md

 4. Include a README.md which explains how the scripts work and are connected.

-5. Upload run_analysis.R, Tidy.txt, Codebook.md and README.md to Github repository.
+5. Upload run_analysis.R, Codebook.md and README.md to Github repository.

 Create an R script called run_analysis.R that does the following: